Nicgscode/How_Do_Vision_Transformers_Work-Analysis/README.md

 ---
 ___
 ## Overview - Five-minute overview providing context, stating the problem the paper is addressing, characterizing the approach, and giving a brief account of how the problem was addressed
-- **The abstract says it all**: "The success of multi-head self-attentions (MSAs) for computer vision is now indisputable.
+**The abstract says it all**: "The success of multi-head self-attentions (MSAs) for computer vision is now indisputable.
 However, little is known about how MSAs work.
-We present fundamental explanations to help better understand the nature of MSAs"
+We present fundamental explanations to help better understand the nature of MSAs."

+**Context**
+Following the success of the original Vision Transformer (ViT) introduced by Dosovitskiy et al. in 2020, Multi-head Self-Attention (MSA) mechanisms have become ubiquitous in computer vision.
+By 2022, numerous variants—including Swin Transformer, PiT, and Twins—demonstrated that MSAs could match or exceed the performance of traditional Convolutional Neural Networks (CNNs) on various vision tasks.
+Despite this empirical success, the fundamental mechanisms explaining why MSAs work remained poorly understood.
+The prevailing explanation attributed their success to "weak inductive bias" and "long-range dependency"—the ability to connect distant spatial locations in an image.

-- The problems raised in this paper:
+- **The problems raised in this paper**:
      - MSAs are generally not defined well despite its ubiquitous success.
-     - MSAs are generally thought to be successful due to their their weak inductive bias and capture of long-range dependencies, but have been known to have a tendency to overfit training datasets, consequently leading to poor predictive performance in small data regimes.
+     - MSAs are generally thought to be successful due to their their weak inductive bias and capture of long-range dependencies-the ability to connect distant spatial locations in an image, but have been known to have a tendency to overfit training datasets, consequently leading to poor predictive performance in small data regimes.
+This is conflicting.
+     -

-- The paper showcases MSAs ability to:
+- **The paper showcases MSAs ability to**:
    - flatten lost landscapes (Due to data specificity, not long range dependency)
    - MSAs act as low pass filters
    - Play a key role in model's predictions if placed at the end of multi-stage neural networks.